a little boy hiking in the middle of the Badlands National Park

 It’s also massive!
 Everyone talks about how popular and crowded it can be.
 While this is true to an extent, there are also many places within the park where you can get away from the crowd and still experience its magic.

-We have visited Yellowstone National Park many times.
+We have visited Yellowstone National Park so many times we lost count.
 Before traveling full-time and ultimately moving to the Netherlands, we lived in Bozeman, Montana.
 Bozeman is only an hour and a half drive away from Yellowstone, making it easy to visit.

 Yellowstone is interesting to explore any time of the year, but you get the most access in the summer when all of the roads are open.